-In daily conversations with loved ones, in movies and TV shows, and in social media, we encounter topics about depression, anxiety, and stress.
-So often are they used in the same talks that many believe they’re all the same when in fact they are all different.
-That’s one of the things that you’ll learn from the very first time you start with counselling sessions.
+In daily conversations with loved ones, in movies and TV shows, and social media, we encounter topics about depression, anxiety, and stress.
+So often are they used in the same talks that many believe they’re all the same when, in fact, they are all different.
+That’s one of the things that you’ll learn from the first time you start with counselling sessions.

-In this post, we’re going to talk about the main differences between anxiety, depression, and stress, so that you may be guided.
-However, that’s not to say that you should be dealing with any of these on your own as getting professional help is still the best way to manage these conditions:
+In this post, we will talk about the main differences between anxiety, depression, and stress, so that you may be guided.
+However, that’s not to say that you should be dealing with any of these on your own, as getting professional help is still the best way to manage these conditions:

 Key Differences Between Anxiety, Depression, and Stress

 Anxiety is a feeling of fear or dread that something really bad is going to happen to you.
-It can be general or it could be associated with a specific place, a social situation, or thing.
+It can be general or associated with a specific place, a social situation, or a thing.

 Symptoms of anxiety include: